 a.
 A President, who shall organize and preside over board and business meetings, shall, subject to the control of the Board of Directors, have general management of the affairs of HBA including short- and long-term planning, and shall perform all the duties of incidental to the office.

 b.
 A First Vice-President, who shall assist in organizing board and business meetings, participate in short- and long-term planning, and coordinate HBA’s affiliation with germane associations other than the College Art Association of America.

 c.
 A Second Vice-President, who shall oversee membership development, organize special events to be held in conjunction with the annual meeting, and record minutes at board and business meetings for distribution to members at or before the next meeting.

 d.
 A Treasurer, who shall maintain membership rolls, oversee collection of dues, and manage the budget.

 Section 1.
 The Historians of British Art shall hold a business meeting during the time of, and in the same city, as the College Art Association’s annual meeting, or at such time and place as a quorum of the membership shall agree upon at its last annual meeting.
 All members shall be notified of the time and place of the annual meeting at least four weeks in advance.

 Section 2.
 Those members present in person or by proxy at the annual meeting shall constitute a quorum.

 Section 3.
-An annual meeting of the Board of Directors shall be held within two days prior to the annual meeting of the members of HBA and at the same place.
+An annual meeting of the Board of Directors shall be held within 30 days prior to the annual meeting of the members of HBA.

 Section 4.
 At meetings of the Board of Directors, a majority of the directors shall constitute a quorum.